brettz9/atyourcommand/README.md

 the remote file (important for showing capability of native apps integrated with browser gaining same workflow access to the opening and, optionally, editing, of a document, including online editing).
-1. AtYourCommand to include HTTPQuery (partial) retrieval of remote content (though delegate partial saving back to webappfind?)
-1. Conditional operator to check whether PUT, HTTPQuery, etc. is supported, and if so, change text sent to command line accordingly (convenience)
 1. One-off command line dialog: add optionally savable label (for saving)
 1. One-off command line dialog: add options to "save and execute", "save and close" and add context menu link to prefs dialog